Skip to main content

 In response to a question raised in August, the university initiated an internal environmental assessment of Poe Hall.
 Preliminary testing indicated that asbestos and heavy metals were within acceptable limits in the areas tested.
 Preliminary results from samples taken from selected areas of the building in October and November came back detecting PCBs.
 The preliminary findings were shared with university leadership, who, out of an abundance of caution, made a decision to close the building promptly.
 The building closed at 5 p.m. on Friday, Nov.
 17, 2023, and occupants were given until Wednesday, Nov.
 22, to enter to collect belongings needed to finish the semester.

 The internal assessment also included consultation with the North Carolina Department of Health and Human Services and the National Institute for Occupational Safety and Health (NIOSH).
-We’ve remained in contact and responsive to agency partners.
+We’ve remained in contact with federal and state agencies.

 Addressing Health Concerns

 On Feb.
-12, 2024, with the first phase of results from the building testing in hand, and with the guidance of our partners at N.C.
-DHHS, NC State again connected with representatives from NIOSH to request they open a new Health Hazard Evaluation (HHE) related to Poe Hall.
-We recognize that many in our community are interested in what a HHE from NIOSH entails and how that works together with the environmental information we’re gathering from the building.
+12, 2024, with the first phase of results from the building testing in hand, and with the guidance of our partners at NC DHHS, NC State again connected with representatives from NIOSH to request they open a new Health Hazard Evaluation related to Poe Hall.

-To respect NIOSH’s policy of not commenting on open HHEs, NC State will not comment substantively during the evaluation, either.
+It’s our understanding that NIOSH does not comment on open HHEs.
+NC State will not comment substantively during the evaluation, either.
 The university will share any updates on the evaluation process as appropriate.

 University Processes